kyma-project/test-infra/development/pubsub-connector/pubSubGateway/README.md

 ## Overview

 The PubSub Gateway is written in Golang.
-It pulls messages from PubSub, converts them into a CloudEvents compliant event and forwards it to the Kyma Event Service.
+It pulls messages from PubSub, converts them into a CloudEvents compliant events and forwards them to the Kyma Event Publisher Proxy.

 ## Prerequisites

 PubSub Gateway is meant to run in a Pod within the Kyma Runtime.
+To get one, check installation instructions [Installation guides](https://kyma-project.io/docs/root/kyma#installation-installation) for details.

 ## Installation